-Between 1871 and 1877 seven treaties were signed between the Canadian government and various native tribes of the northwest ceding most of the western plains to the Canadian government (the Royal Proclamation of 1763 had stated that settlers could not occupy land that had not been surrendered to the Crown by the Indians).
+Between 1871 and 1877 seven treaties were signed between the Canadian government and various First Nations groups of the northwest ceding most of the western plains to the Canadian government (the Royal Proclamation of 1763 had stated that settlers could not occupy land that had not been surrendered to the Crown by the Indians).

 The treaties were signed as follows: